Mom's Dinner

 Start by preheating your oven to 350 degrees.

-In a stand mixer with a paddle attachment or with a hand mixer, cream 1 stick of softened butter, ½ cup creamy peanut butter, ½ cup white sugar, ½ cup brown sugar together until it is fluffy and combined.
+In a stand mixer with a paddle attachment or with a hand mixer, cream 1 stick of softened butter, ½ cup creamy peanut butter, ½ cup white sugar, ½ cup brown sugar together until it is fluffy and combined, this will take 2-3 minutes.

 Add in 1 egg and 1 teaspoon of vanilla and continue to mix for another 30 seconds.